 - Solve a problem that your market is experiencing

-- That problem should be relevant to the services you offer (i.e. related to internet marketing if it’s web design, brand image for logo, practical marketing tips for print marketing, etc.)
+- That problem should be relevant to the services you offer (i.e. related to internet marketing if it’s a web design, brand image for a logo, practical marketing tips for print marketing, etc.)

 - Your content must be GOOD.

 There are a few simple reasons for this.